-The cigarette beetle is a small insect – less than 1/8″ long.
-However, it is a serious pest of tobacco that is in storage.
-The cigarette beetle is also a pest of stored food products in homes, warehouses, and food processing facilities.
+The cigarette beetle is a serious pest of tobacco that is in storage.
+It is also a pest of stored food products in homes, warehouses, and food processing facilities.

 What Do They Look Like?